Mugna46/DSS_project/doc/report_DSS.typ

     └── smsReceiver.java
 ```

-As we can see from the tree structure above, The `APK` contains several additional packeges and classes compared to the previous samples.
+As we can see from the tree structure above, The `APK` contains several additional packages and classes compared to the previous samples.

 In particular `MainActivity.java` into the `smsmanager` package add some noticeable malware features:
 #v(0.5em)